-The City of Lowell can help home owners to remove lead paint by utilizing the MASSHOUSING Get the Lead Out Program.
-The Merrimack Valley Housing Partnership promotes this program and works with home owners to apply for funding.
+The City of Lowell can help homeowners remove lead paint by utilizing the MASSHOUSING Get The Lead Out Program.
+Merrimack Valley Housing Partnership promotes this program and works with homeowners to apply for funding.

 Why is Lead Paint Dangerous?

 Lead is a poison and is especially harmful to children under age 6.
 It can harm a child’s brain, kidney and nervous system.
 It can permanently damage hearing and speech and cause behavioral and developmental problems.

 Lead was widely added to paint in buildings built before 1978.
 It was banned in 1978.
 Over time, paint deteriorates and releases dangerous lead dust.

 How can MassHousing’s Get the Lead Out Program help?